AxiomXDevTeam/Java-Client/docs/1-Introduction/1-Introduction.md

 • 4 GB of system memory

-• A working knowledge of Java
+• Working knowledge of Java

 • Download speeds in excess of 10mbps